hugorbarbosa/cpp-coding-style-guide/README.md

     class MyClass {
     public:
         /**
-         * @brief Sets the value of data.
+         * @brief Set the data member value.
          *
          * This function verifies if the data can be updated or not.
          *
-         * @param new_value New data value.
+         * @param new_value New data member value.
          *
-         * @return True if the data value was successfully updated, false otherwise.
+         * @return True if the data member was successfully updated, false otherwise.
          */
         bool set_data(const int new_value);
     private: